manish-gemini/cicd-test/SPHINX/IMAGE/source/index.rst

    Configuring appOrbit Platform
    Using a Cloud
    Using a Cluster
-   Using a Data Catalog
+   Using a DataCatalog
-   Using a Data Template
+   Using a DataTemplate
    Using an Application Blueprint
    Deploying the Application
    Using a Snapshot